 The only thing Garrus savored more than catching a perp committing a crime was watching him try to wriggle out of it afterwards.
 And Shepard was squirming like a first time thief in an interrogation room.
 All that was missing were the tears and promises never to do it again.
 "You are in deep, deep trouble, my friend," Garrus said.
-He didn't try to hide his enjoyment.
 "Why don't you just admit what you're doing here?"

 Shepard sat rigidly with his arms crossed and glared at his friend.
-He knew he was beaten, but Garrus never made capitulation easy for his foes.
+He knew he was beaten, but Garrus never made capitulation easy.
 He used to admire that about the turian.
 "What do you want, Vakarian?"

 "I'm disappointed, Commander.
 You should know better than anyone that bribes don't work with me."

 Garrus shook his head and smiled.
 "The worst thing you could do to me is nothing compared to what Miranda is capable of... or what's in store for you when she finds out.
 And you know it."